vvaltchev/tilck/docs/contributing.md

 to write the code of a new function in multiple steps, but it might make sense to introduce a "skeleton change" with empty functions, in certain cases.
-If changes to pre-existing functions can be split in smaller still-working steps that are logically separated, using dedicated commits would be the way to go.
+If changes to pre-existing functions can be split in smaller still-working steps that are logically separated, using dedicated commits would be the way to go. **NOTE:** in case it wasn't completely clear: with model 2 we do **not** care about the actual steps that the developer did to get to the final change, as many people believe.
+That series of steps is typically driven by trial-and-error and is awful to have in the git history because it is full of mistakes.
+The series of steps that must be presented in model 2 is the a series of micro-changes that tell a *perfect story*, where the author already knows *everything* and there are no mistakes immediately followed by fixes (clearly, we can have fixes after the series is merged, but that's OK).
+Because of that, model 2 is way harder to follow compared to model 1: it's because it requires people to write changes that extend both in *space* (files and lines) and *time* (commits).
+Doing that, often means re-writing from scratch the whole change, step by step, once it's finished and it's clear how to make it *right*.

-**Model 2** is *superior* compared to model 1 because it makes the reviews and the later debugging or bisect easier: that's why it's used by the **Linux kernel community**.
-However, it imposes a *very significant* overhead on the contributors, not only because it requires more work for each pull request to be prepared in the first place, but because it requires significantly much more work on each review iteration.
+**Model 2** is *superior* compared to model 1 because it makes the reviews and the later reading, debugging or bisect easier: that's why it's used by the **Linux kernel community**.
+However, it imposes a *very significant* overhead on the contributors, not only because it requires more work for each pull request to be prepared in the first place, but because it requires significantly much more work on each review *iteration*.
 Indeed, with model 2, on each review iteration, it will be necessary to modify one or more commits, therefore re-writing the history of the topic-branch with the git interactive rebase feature (`rebase -i`) and resolving all the rebase conflicts that will be generated because of that.
 Also, commits might be re-ordered, squashed or split.
-Finally, because that is error-prone even for expert developers, on each iteration, it is necessary to rebuild Tilck in *all* the configurations, for *every* single commit in the series, to make sure that the series doesn't break anything, at no point in time.
+Finally, because that is error-prone even for expert developers, on each iteration, it is necessary to rebuild Tilck in *all* the configurations, for *every* single commit in the series, to make sure that the series don't break anything, at no point in time.

 Because of model 2's overhead and complexity, the preferred model in Tilck is **model 1**.
 We can afford that since Tilck is a medium-sized project and doesn't have many contributors.
 However,